mananthakris/college-planner/README.md

 ## 📊 Data Collection

-To populate the database with real student profiles, see [DATA_SOURCES.md](DATA_SOURCES.md) for:
+The system includes real anonymized student profiles collected from public sources.
+To expand the database further, see [DATA_SOURCES.md](DATA_SOURCES.md) for:
-- Legitimate sources for student profiles
+- Legitimate sources for student profiles (r/collegeresults, etc.)
-- Privacy and ethics guidelines
+- Privacy and ethics guidelines (always anonymize!)
 - Data collection best practices
 - Tools and scripts for collecting profiles